griffeth-barker/blog/content/published/2023/work_with_csv_xlsx_in_powershell.md

 5     orange
 ```

-You can then reference properties of the object using all your usual methods of interacting with objects.
+You can then reference properties of the object using all your usual preferred methods of interacting with objects.
+In this example I'm simply using the dot operator to select each individual property of the object (the columns), and also using a `Where-Object` to filter down to a specific "row" of the object.

 ```output
 griff@vm923762 ~ $var.index